elahe-dastan/code101/Readme.md

 the information stored and lastly signature which let us verify that the token hasn't been changed before it gets sent back to us.
 Take a look at ![jwt.io](jwt.io), you can see encoded and decoded of a JWT token.
 As you can see the three parts are separated from each other by period.

+# From this point nothing is cohesive
+## Refresh token
+This is the case, you login to an app for example youtube and it gives you back a JWT token so you can access youtube without logging in again and by only using the token but this token is short-lived say 5 minutes and then you need to log in again, wait!, this does not happen!! yep because youtube gives you a short-live JWT token and a long-live refresh token, it keeps the refresh token in its database and whenever the JWT token is expired your client gives the expired JWT token and the refresh token to the youtube server, it validates the JWT token and see it's valid but expired and both checks for the refresh token in the database and if everything is ok then it gives you back a new JWT token but what is the difference?? you could give a long-live JWT well there ARE differences that you can study here I only mention that this is more secure because you need both expired JWT and refresh token to get a new one and assume the case that you don't want to let someone log in for any reason now the only thing you need to do is to delete the refresh token from the database and the user will be logged out after the JWT expiration.

+## DoS vs Brute force
+Brute force attacks use a technique of attempting to try every combination of passwords/keys to gain access to a particular system.
+What the hacker does when they gain entry to the system depends on the motivation of the hacker.<br/>
+DoS (Denial of Service) attacks describe cases where the motivation of the hacker is to bring down the system, causing maximum inconvenience to the users of the system.